kentik/kentikapi-py/kentikapi/v5/README.md

 ### Deleting populator values

 If the batch was defined with `False` passed into the constructor, you can still delete specific populator values.
-These deletes occur before the upserts, and since the upserts replace all existing populators for the specified values, there's no need to list values here that are also listed in upserts - they'd be ignored anyway:
+Since the upserts replace all existing populators for the specified values, there's no need to list values here that are also listed in upserts - they'd be ignored anyway:

     batch.add_delete('column_value')   # (set the appropriate value for the populator(s) being deleted)